 There are currently no widely-available tools to explore the likely effects of changing land-use practices and climate change scenarios on bacteria pollution in the coastal areas of NC, SC, and FL.
-Building on existing SECOORA, NOAA, EPA, USGS and state-supported coastal and ocean observing efforts and SECOORA and EPA modeling efforts, Year 2 work will enhance existing decision support tools currently in operation in the Long Bay region of SC, Sarasota Beach region of FL, the Chesapeake Bay, and under development for the Charleston Harbor region of SC, and adapt them for multiple management uses in selected areas of NC (Figure 3).
-Specifically, Year 2 efforts will: 1) Expand on an existing decision support tool that couples rainfall, water temperature, wind, tide, and salinity data (provided by the NWS, ocean observing systems, and state programs) with direct measures of Enterococcus concentrations to provide daily forecasts of bacteria concentration for 38 separate locations along the Myrtle Beach, SC Grand Strand and Sarasota, FL swimming beaches (Figures 3a and b) and under development for the Charleston Harbor region of SC; 2) Refine a prototype tool previously developed to predict fecal coliform levels in SC shellfish harvest areas of Murrells Inlet, SC and expand it for use in selected areas of SC and NC.
-One key advancement will be the inclusion of radar derived as well as point (gauge) precipitation data; and, 3) Working conjunction with the SECOORA Marine Weather Portal project (Objective 4.4), support integration of developed tools into existing How's the Beach web and mobile app, and into the enhanced Marine Weather Portal
+Building on existing

+SECOORA, NOAA, EPA, USGS and state-supported coastal and ocean observing efforts and SECOORA and EPA modeling efforts, Year 3 work will enhance existing decision support tools currently in operation in the Long Bay region of SC, Sarasota Beach region of FL, the Chesapeake Bay, the Charleston Harbor region of SC, and under development in Kill Devil Hills, NC.
+Specifically, Year 3 efforts will: 1) Expand on an existing decision support tool that couples rainfall, water temperature, wind, tide, and salinity data (provided by the NWS, ocean observing systems, and state programs) with direct measures of Enterococcus concentrations to provide daily forecasts of bacteria concentration for locations along the Myrtle Beach, SC Grand Strand, in the Charleston Harbor, SC region, Sarasota, FL swimming beaches and under development for Kill Devil Hills, NC; 2) Expand upon the shellfish management decision support tool previously developed to predict fecal coliform levels in SC shellfish harvest areas in Murrells Inlet, SC and expand it for use in selected areas.
+Preliminary areas have been identified based on requests by state shellfish managers and NGOs in SC and NC.
+The project team is hosting a stakeholder meeting with beach managers and state shellfish managers from NC and SC in fall/winter 2018.
+Stakeholder input from this meeting will help identify the specific location for the year 3 expansion; and, 3) Work with the SECOORA Marine Weather Portal project (Objective 4.4) to support integration of developed tools into existing How's the Beach web and mobile app, and into the enhanced Marine Weather Portal.